 Despite showing cultural changes, where medicinal and food plants go into the background, after being more relevant for their role in primary human functions, they continue to be important and are used to cure a series of diseases.
 Interestingly, species with higher use value (UVI) are introduced, further promoting these cultural changes and meeting new health needs of local residents.
 However, the level of fidelity (FL) maintains certain native species to address problems with the digestive and respiratory systems.
 Regarding edible plants, these are seasonal and continue to be included in the local gastronomy.
 All this shows that traditional knowledge, despite undergoing adaptations, continues to prevail and is transmitted from generation to generation.
 However, they are at risk from the increasing loss of the younger population.

-Author Contributions: All authors contributed significantly to this manuscript.
-All authors have read and agreed to the published version of the manuscript.
+Author Contributions: Research design and approach: EEC, TVGS, JAVQ, LGCR.
+Ethnographic methodological design: MMS, JAED, WH, MMSR.
+Biological methodological design: MMSR, JG, MCC, LMSM, RJF, PGZ.
+Interview Application: All authors participated in the application of the interviews.
+Databases: HGE, MGG, PGZ, JRAS.
+Analysis of data: EEC, JRAS, WH.
+Design of figures and tables: JG, MCC, LMSM, RJF, PGZ.
+Manuscript writing: EEC, TVGS, JAVQ, LGCR, JAED, MMS.
+Document revision: All authors reviewed the manuscript.
+Edition: EEC, TVGS, JRAS.

 Funding: This research received no external funding.